 All visiting university students must submit the Registration and the Permanent Code Data forms and provide supporting legal documentation.
-There is a $50 processing fee, payable online when you upload your Registration Package, or in person at Service Point on campus.
+There is a $50 non-refundable processing fee.
+This fee is payable online when you upload your Registration Package.

 Don't delay!
 Popular courses fill up quickly.
 Send your Registration Package as soon as possible.

 Please note that the normal processing time for your summer registration documents is 3-5 business days.